 Stucco exterior and interior walls are commonly seen in areas with warm, dry climates.
 During warm days, these thick walls can better retain the interior's cool air.
 At night, when temperatures decrease, they slowly release the warmth accumulated from the day into the home.

 Serving both structural and decorative purposes, ornate archways are often constructed around Mediterranean windows and doors.
 Occasionally, these archways will be decorated with colorful hand-made tiles or mosaic glass.

 You'll often find wrought iron features on Mediterranean exteriors, and used as a decorative element in Mediterranean gardens, patios, and terraces.
 Wrought iron adds additional warmth, detail, and decoration.

 As previously mentioned, Mediterranean homes blend with their natural surroundings.
 Most homes feature an outdoor living space, like a patio, terrace, balcony, or atrium, and have plenty of access points to the outdoors throughout the house.

 Where to Find Mediterranean Homes

 You'll find the largest concentrations of Mediterranean-style homes in warmer, drier climates with Spanish histories.
 Think: California, Florida, Texas, and the southwestern states.
-Not only do the building materials fare better in warmer climates—adobe, for example, can swell and crack when exposed to cold, damp conditions—but these areas were heavily influenced by Spanish culture over time.
+Not only do the building materials fare better in warmer climates—adobe, for example, can swell and crack when exposed to cold, damp conditions—but also these areas were heavily influenced by Spanish culture over time.
 Unsurprisingly, many of the regions' architectural styles reflect that Spanish influence.